Undergraduate Academic Program

 Colleges may make exceptions to the credit maximum for students in certain cases.
 Such exceptions are conditional on maintaining academic standing, minimal progress, and progress toward the degree objective(s).

 Students in danger of exceeding the credit limit or the five-year or three-year limit may be required to modify their degree objective, such as by completing a major without a minor or double major, or completing a related major with fewer course requirements.

-Undergraduates may repeat courses in which they earn a D, F, or No Pass.
-Courses in which a D or F is earned may not be repeated on a Pass/No Pass basis.
+Undergraduates may repeat courses in which they earn a C-, D+, D, D-, F, No Pass, or W. For an undergraduate to repeat a course more than once requires approval of the student’s college.
+A grade of W counts as an attempt.
+Courses in which a C-, D+, D, D-, or F is earned may not be repeated on a Pass/No Pass basis.
 Courses in which a grade of No Pass is earned may be repeated on the same basis or for a letter grade.
-For the first 15 credits of repeated courses, the original grade and corresponding grade points earned are excluded in calculating the GPA, and only the grade and grade points from the repetition are used.
-After the 15-credit maximum is reached, the GPA will be based on all grades assigned and grade points earned.
+For the first 15 credits of repeated courses, the original grade is excluded from the GPA, and only the grade from the repetition is used.
+After the 15-credit maximum is reached, all grades are included in the GPA.
 However, credit is not awarded more than once for the same course.
 The grade assigned each time the course is taken will be permanently recorded on the official transcript.
-Repetition of a course more than once requires approval of the student’s college.

 Undergraduate Honors Program